WHISTLEBLOWER POLICY

 For the protections to apply, a disclosure must be made to an Eligible Recipient.
 Tyro encourages Eligible Whistleblowers to raise any concerns they may have regarding a disclosable matter should they become aware of it.
 The disclosure can be made directly to any of the following Eligible Recipients:

-• chair or the Board of the Risk Committee;
+- chair of the Board of the Risk Committee;

-• an auditor or member of the audit team conduct an audit of Tyro; and
+- an auditor or member of the audit team that conducts and audit of Tyro; and

 External disclosures